Anxiety - You're Not Alone

 Andrea describes what life with anxiety has been like for her.

-Now you may think that I wear my mental health issues on my sleeve for the whole world to see.
-However, that’s not true.
-Those who know me and interact with me every day have seen my issues when they arise and they know I struggle to remain composed.
-But for those who don’t know me and just see me in passing or come in contact with me briefly on occasion, they usually aren’t aware of the invisible anxiety monster sitting on my shoulder.
-With practice, I’ve learned how to control my breathing, slow my heartrate, and to exude confidence.
-Sometimes this isn’t too difficult to do, but other times, it takes every iota of strength.
+Now you may think that I wear my mental health issues on my sleeve.
+Not!
+Those who know me have seen my issues when they arise and how I struggle to remain composed.
+But most others don’t.
+With practice, I’ve learned how to control my breathing, slow my heart rate, and to show confidence.

 I don’t feel I would be able to live with my anxiety without a strong support system.
-This includes a great therapist, an anxiety-support group, and my amazing family and friends.
-Honestly, without them, I may not be alive.
-I’ve also found something I’m passionate about that helps put my anxiety at bay, and that’s roller derby.
-I’m a 40-year-old roller derby fanatic, which may sound a bit unorthodox, but it’s my happy place.
-There’s something so therapeutic about roller-skating around a rink, being part of a team, and exerting energy in a positive way.
-I wish I had found this passion years ago!
+They include a great therapist, an anxiety-support group, and my amazing family and friends.
+And roller derby!
+I’m a 40-year-old fanatic.
+The team and rink and competitions are my happy place.
+I wish I had found this years ago!

-Anxiety is a part of who I am, but it doesn’t define me.
-It took me a long time to acknowledge this, but once I did, my life got a bit easier, and once I reached out for help, my life got a lot better.
+Now I recognize that anxiety is a part of who I am, but it doesn’t define me.
+It took me a long time to be able to say that.
+But when I did, my life got a bit easier.
+As I reached out for help, my life got a lot better.

 Like Andrea describes, reaching out for help can make a huge difference in your life.
-Consider what others have also said:
+Consider what celebrities have also said:

 “The advice I’d give to somebody that’s silently struggling is, you don’t have to live that way.
 You don’t have to struggle in silence.
 You can be un-silent.
 You can live well with a mental health condition, as long as you open up to somebody about it, because it’s really important you share your experience with people so that you can get the help that you need.” – Demi Lovato